Drought Resistant Trees and Plants to Grow for Birds

 Adding organic mulch like compost, shredded leaves, herbicide-free grass clippings or aged sawdust to the surface is a good idea as well.
 This will conserve water by preventing weeds (which waste water and nutrients) and keeping soil temperatures cooler and moisture levels more consistent, while also reducing surface evaporation.

 No plant can survive without water.
-Even drought-tolerant plants need consistent watering the first year or two as they become established.
+Even drought resistant trees and plants need consistent watering the first year or two as they become established.
 After that, the key is to water deeply and infrequently, which will promote a deeper and more extensive root system.
 The best time to water is in the cool of the early morning or evening.
 That way, more water seeps into the soil and less is lost through evaporation.

 By growing the right water-thrifty plants and utilizing strategies that help maximize moisture, you can keep your landscape lush and winged visitors like birds and butterflies content during times of drought and beyond.
 What’s more, using less water to produce a downpour of color also gives you more time to sit back and soak it all in.